codemarc/gridlinks/doc/README.md

 #### vite.config.js

-In order to build our chrome extension using [vite] there are some additional items that must be managed.
+In order to build our chrome extension using [Vite] there are some additional items that must be managed.
 Thankfully there is an open source plugin [CRXJS Vite Plugin] to bundle our extension.
 I suggest you update your [Vite configuration](https://vitejs.dev/config/) to use the crxjs plugin and configure hmr (hot module replacement) server port definition.
 We also should add a starter [manifest.json](#chrome-extension)